DravenusRex/stalker-gamma-linux-guide/README.md

 2. The FPS limiter present in the graphics settings may lead to choppiness and sharp screen tearing.
 &nbsp;&nbsp;&nbsp;&nbsp;- Consider using VSync without the FPS limiter instead.

+3. Stuttering when you move and look around, this is because you're using ReShade but aren't running the game with Wine 8.0+ or an equivalent fork, you can fix this by:
+* Removing Reshade: ```gamma-launcher remove-reshade --anomaly <Anomaly path>```
+* Then purging the shader cache ```gamma-launcher purge-shader-cache --anomaly <Anomaly path>```
+* Then removing these mods:
+  * 188- Enhanced Shaders - KennShade
+  * 189- Beef's NVG - theRealBeef
+  * 190- Screen Space Shaders - Ascii1457
+  * 290- Atmospherics Shaders Weathers and Reshade - Hippobot
   <br>
 <h3>By now, you should have a playable S.T.A.L.K.E.R. - G.A.M.M.A. on Linux.</h3>
   <br>